Download our booking form here.

 The Company reserves the right to increase the tour cost to take account of the following: government action, currency exchange rates, transportation costs (including the cost of fuel), overflying charges, airport charges, local taxes and increase in scheduled air fares.
 If the surcharge results in an increase of more than 10% of the tour cost excluding insurance premiums & amendment charges, the Company must notify the Client as quickly as possible in order to enable him to take appropriate decisions, and the Client may then cancel the booking within 7 days of being notified of the surcharge and obtain a full refund.
 If the client decides to cancel, the Company will consider an appropriate refund of insurance premiums paid if the Client can show that he is unable to transfer or re-use his policy.
 Should he decide to cancel for this reason, he must exercise his right to do so within 14 days from the issue date printed on his final invoice.
 No surcharge will be imposed within 30 days of departure.

 The Client MUST take out suitable travel insurance in order to take part in a tour organised by the Company.
 Clients are wholly responsible for arranging their own insurance.
 A suitable insurance policy should provide adequate cover for medical expenses arising through illness or accident prior to or during the holiday and loss of holiday monies through cancellation and curtailment of the holiday for insurable reasons.
 The Company is able to assist the Client in obtaining a suitable insurance policy.
 Clients making their own arrangements should ensure that there are no exclusion clauses limiting protection for the type of activities in their tour.
-Clients should satisfy themselves that any travel insurance arranged through on the go is what they require and should arrange supplementary insurance if need be.
+Clients should satisfy themselves that any travel insurance arranged through the Company is what they require and should arrange supplementary insurance if need be.

-Clients must ensure that they are aware of all relevant passport and visa requirements and that they allow adequate time to obtain them.
+Passports, visas, vaccinations, entrance fees and tip kitty: Clients must ensure that they are aware of all relevant passport and visa requirements and that they allow adequate time to obtain them.
 Please note that many countries require that passports are valid for six months beyond the period of the Client’s stay.
 Requirements can change and it is the Clients’ responsibility to ensure that they comply with current passport, visa and health requirements and take all necessary documents with them to gain access to any country or region which forms part of the tour.
 The Client will be solely responsible for any cost, loss or damage which he or the Company incurs as a result of a failure to obtain all necessary passports, visas and/or vaccinations.
 For many of our tours sightseeing entrance fees and group tip kitty are obligatory, payable upon commencement of your tour.
 Details of these costs are noted in the Excluded Section of our tour itinerary/Go Guide.

 It is the Clients’ responsibility to ensure that he and the members of his Party do not behave in a way which causes offence or danger to others or which risks damage to property belonging to others.
 In such circumstances all suppliers (e.g. hotel managers, airline pilots) and the Company have the right to terminate arrangements made on the Clients’ behalf, in which case the Company’s responsibility to the Client ceases immediately.
 Therefore, the Company will not be liable for any refunds, payment of compensation or reimbursement of any cost or expenses incurred as a result.
 Further, the Client will be liable to reimburse the Company for any expenses whatsoever that it incurs as a result of such behaviour.